 A fiery and brilliant professional bowler whose record-tying ten major championships are matched only by his unforgettable, charismatic on-lane persona.

-Pete Weber is bowling’s ultimate showman, a figure whose technical genius on the lanes has always been intertwined with a combustible, competitive fire.
-The son of bowling legend Dick Weber, Pete emerged from that shadow to forge his own historic path.
-Turning professional in the 1970s, he quickly became known for his powerful, cranking delivery and a clutch mentality in television finals.
-His career is a highlight reel of major victories, including a record-tying ten PBA major titles, a feat he shares with Earl Anthony.
-Weber’s impact, however, transcends trophies.
-He became a cultural touchstone for the sport, his emotional outbursts—both triumphant and frustrated—and his famous 'Who do you think you are?
-I am!' declaration making him a polarizing yet magnetic figure.
-He brought a rock-star attitude to a sport often seen as reserved, drawing eyes to the game and proving that passion and precision could coexist at the highest level.
+Pete Weber (b.
+1962) turned professional in the 1970s and forged his own path out of his father Dick Weber's shadow.
+He developed a powerful, cranking delivery and a clutch mentality in television finals.
+His ten PBA major titles tie the record held by Earl Anthony.
+Weber's impact extended beyond trophies.
+His emotional outbursts—both triumphant and frustrated—and his declaration 'Who do you think you are?
+I am!' made him a polarizing yet magnetic figure.
+He brought a rock-star attitude to bowling, drawing eyes to the sport and proving that passion and precision could coexist at the highest level.

 1946–1964